pivotal/blog/content/post/docker-gpdb.md

 The GPDB R&D team uses Docker to compile uniformly, but there are a couple of ways to do so:
 1. Change the source code inside the container, then compile and install
-2. Make a change to the local repo, then build a new image and run it If you want to compile and install GPDB within the container, the following will do so:
+2. Make a change to the local repo, then build a new image and run it

+In most cases, it is common to make changes locally, then build a new image and run it.
+On the other hand, if you want to compile and install GPDB within the container, the following will do so:

 ```
 # Compile and install